ietf-wg-cellar/flac-specification/flac.md

 ## Cuesheet

-To either store the track and index point structure of a CD-DA along with its audio or to provide a mechanism to store locations of interest within a FLAC file, a cuesheet metadata block can be used.
+To either store the track and index point structure of a Compact Disc Digital Audio (CD-DA) along with its audio or to provide a mechanism to store locations of interest within a FLAC file, a cuesheet metadata block can be used.
 Certain aspects of this metadata block follow directly from the CD-DA specification, called Red Book, which is standardized as [@IEC.60908.1999].
 For more information on the function and history of these aspects, please refer to [@IEC.60908.1999].

 <reference anchor="IEC.60908.1999">
     <front>